-She has been heard performing at several festivals, most notably: Eastern Sierra Symphony Chamber Festival, Boston University Tanglewood Institute, Aspen Music Festival and the Trentino Music Festival in Italy.
-She is also passionate about coaching young groups in her hometown of Pasadena, CA and at the University of Colorado – Boulder.
-Currently she is pursuing an Artist Diploma in String Quartet, studying with the acclaimed Takács Quartet and renowned violists Erika Eckert and Richard O’Neill.
-While located in Los Angeles, Aimée served as principal violist of the Colburn Conservatory Chamber and Youth Orchestras and was a featured soloist and principal of the Olympia Youth Orchestra.
-As a white passing Latinx individual Aimée strives to improve visibility and recognition for BIPOC composers and artists as well as uphold a reverence for individuality of expression.
+She has been heard performing at several festivals, most notably: Eastern Sierra Symphony Chamber Festival, Aspen Music Festival and the Trentino Music Festival in Italy.
+She is passionate about coaching and spending time with young chamber music groups whenever she has the opportunity.
+While located in Los Angeles, Aimée served as principal violist for the Colburn Conservatory Chamber and Youth Orchestras and was a featured soloist and principal of the Olympia Youth Orchestra.
+As a white-passing Latinx individual Aimée strives to improve visibility and recognition for BIPOC composers and artists as well as uphold a reverence for individuality of expression.
 Aimée hopes to inspire younger generations to use their talents collaboratively, and is an enthusiastic advocate for chamber music, new music, and solo repertoire.
-Aimée plays a beloved modern instrument made in 2013 by Polish maker, Stanley Kiernoziak.
-In her spare time, she loves to bake, read, and go backpacking with friends.
+Currently Aimée is playing a Giovanni Grancino viola made in 1699 on loan to her generously through the Juilliard Collection.
+In her spare time, she loves backpacking, reading and baking!